snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/creating-your-own-plugins/index.md

  afterTrack?: (payload: Payload) => void;

  /**
+ Called before the payload is sent to the callback to decide whether to send the payload or skip it
+ @param payload - The final event payload, can't be modified.
+ @returns True if the payload should be sent, false if it should be skipped */ filter?: (payload: Payload) => boolean;

+ /**
  Called when constructing the context for each event Useful for adding additional context to events
  */